Inserting Power Plugs Into British Sockets Without Adaptor

 British sockets (type G) with three pins are used in the United Kingdom, Ireland, Cyprus, Malta, Malaysia, Singapore, Hong Kong, and parts of the Middle East, Africa, and Asia.
 You do not need expensive plastic adaptors to use them with European power plugs (type C).
 A thin pen will suffice.

 To insert a European plug with 2 rounds pins into a British socket, all you need is a thin pen.
-You can open up the socket by pushing the pen into the upper square hole.
+First switch the socket off for safety.
+Then open up the socket by pushing the pen into the upper square hole.
 After that, wiggle in the 2-pin plug to the other holes.
-When the plug is in, you can remove the pen.
+When the plug is in, remove the pen.

 You do not need expensive plastic adapters to use British power sockets (type G) with European power plugs (type C).
 A thin pen or a toothpick will suffice.